giovaniv/chatty/README.md

 ### Inserting Images in the Chatty

 You can send images in the chat room inserting your .gif, .png or .jpg URL between tags.

 For Example: `<http://cdn3-www.dogtime.com/assets/uploads/2011/03/puppy-development.jpg>`.

 ## Getting Started

 1. Fork this repository and after that `git clone` your new forked repository
+2. In your `package.json` file change the `repository url` area to your new forked repository URL
-2. `npm install` to install all dependencies of the project
+3. `npm install` to install all dependencies of the project
-3. `npm start` to run start chatty client
+4. `npm start` to run start chatty client
-4. In other terminal window go to `chatty_server` folder, run `node server.js` to start chatty server
+5. In other terminal window go to `chatty_server` folder, run `node server.js` to start chatty server
-5. Go to `https://localhost:3000` to enter in the chatty web app
+6. Go to `https://localhost:3000` to enter in the chatty web app
+7. Have fun!

 ### Linting